nmanthne-cmd/Nikhil-Portfolio/project.md/nfl_home_advantage.md

 Data Understanding and Visualizations:

-In order to get a better feel for this dataframe, I generated a distribution of home winning percentages, point diffrentials, and visitor presnap penalty counts through different historical counts.
+In order to get a better feel for this dataframe, I generated a distribution of home winning percentages, point differentials, and visitor pre-snap penalty counts through different historical counts.

 While the summaries don't tell us the full story, the distribution of point differentials shows us that there is a difference from zero over time.
-Between 2000-2008, the home potential distribution was symmetric but centered around 2.7 points but within the modern era spanning from 2019- 2025, it has stabilized to 1.2 points.
-I also ended up doing this same exploratory analysis which also took me around 2-3 days with stadium crowd capacities and attendance percentages but there was one anomaly, which was the 2020 season.
+Between 2000-2008, the home potential distribution was symmetric but centered around 2.7 points, but within the modern era spanning from 2019- 2025, it has stabilized to 1.2 points.
+I also ended up doing this same exploratory analysis, which also took me around 2-3 days with stadium crowd capacities and attendance percentages but there was one anomaly, which was the 2020 season.

 <img width="727" height="242" alt="image" src="https://github.com/user-attachments/assets/4343d257-7900-4b63-853e-754bf7ab6c6c" />